 A report will be written following the panel visit which may include some conditions and recommendations.
 Conditions are mandatory and will need to be reported on by agreement with the institution.
-This report will be sent to the university programme team for review, normally within 4 weeks of the accreditation meeting.
-If the university team have questions or issues about the report, these will be resolved in the first instance with the Partnership Manager.
+This report will be sent to the university programme team for review, normally within 4 weeks of the accreditation visit.
+If the university team have questions or issues about the report, these will be resolved at first by correspondence via the Partnership Manager.

-Once the report is agreed, the Accreditation Panel will pass it with a recommendation to the Executive Staffs for a final decision.
-In some cases this decision will be taken by Management Board, The decision will be:
+Once the report is agreed, the Accreditation Panel will pass it with a recommendation to the Education Committee, and the decision of the Education Committee will then be reported to the university.
+The decision will be: